ojrlopez27/awesome-llm-cognitive-architectures/README.md

 ## Paper Overview
 Overview of the paper "Synergistic Integration of Large Language Models and Cognitive Architectures for Robust AI: An Exploratory Analysis".

 To build artificial agents that exhibit intelligent behavior, two AI subdisciplines must be synergistically integrated and reconciled: Large Language Models (LLMs) and Cognitive Architectures (CAs).
 We present three integration approaches, each grounded in theoretical models and supported by preliminary empirical evidence.

+### Modular Approach

 ![modular](modular.png)